 The Transform node provides an output viewer that enables you to perform a rapid visual assessment of the best transformation to use.
 You can see at a glance whether variables are normally distributed and, if necessary, choose the transformation you want and apply it.
 You can pick multiple fields and perform one transformation per field.

-After selecting the preferred transformations for the fields, you can generate Derive or Filler nodes that perform the transformations and attach these nodes to the stream.
+After selecting the preferred transformations for the fields, you can generate Derive or Filler nodes that perform the transformations and attach these nodes to the flow.
 The Derive node creates new fields, while the Filler node transforms the existing ones.

 Transform node fields settings